 The project should be undertaken towards the end of the consolidation phase, once the majority of learning is complete.
 It must be of sufficient depth and complexity to require a minimum of 100 hours of work with an additional 50 hours for project reporting.
 However, the apprentice should not limit the scope of their project to meet this requirement.
 The project should be conducted as part of an apprentice's normal scientific work.
 The apprentice may choose to use their research project completed as partial fulfilment of the BSc so long as it meets the criteria described in this plan.
-Collaboration between the employer and the Higher Education Institution (HEI) is encouraged with mentoring support for the apprentice from both the employer and the HEI.

-Crown copyright 2017 You may re-use this information (not including logos) free of charge in any format or medium, under the terms of the Open Government Licence.
+Crown copyright 2024 You may re-use this information (not including logos) free of charge in any format or medium, under the terms of the Open Government Licence.
 Visit www.nationalarchives.gov.uk/doc/open-government-licence